Who is Matt Gaetz’s wife, Ginger? The woman standing by her man amid sex allegations

 As some of the most damning alleged evidence against Gaetz is made public, Ginger continues to be his biggest cheerleader.

 He vehemently denies the accusations.
-“This purposeful leaking of classified investigative materials is the sort of politicized D.O.J. weaponization that Matt Gaetz will end,” Trump’s communications director Steven Cheung said in a statement.
+“This purposeful leaking of classified investigative materials is the sort of politicized D.O.J. weaponization that Matt Gaetz will end,” Trump’s communications director Steven Cheung said in a statement before Gaetz announced his withdrawal.

 “The Justice Department investigated Gaetz for years, failed to find a crime and are now leaking material with false information to smear the next attorney general.”